istio/istio.io/I18N-AGENTS-ES.md

 - Terminology guide (docs contribution): `/es/docs/releases/contribute/terminology/` (**Guía de terminología**)

-## Notes from scanning the existing Spanish corpus

-The current ES corpus mixes some translations for historical reasons. **Do not mass-edit old pages** to enforce a new standard.
-Instead, when you touch a page, try to make terminology consistent *within that page* and prefer the conventions below.

-High-signal inconsistencies observed in `content/es/**`:

-- **mesh vs malla**: both appear.
-For new text, prefer **“mesh”** (“la mesh”) and avoid “malla” unless you are matching an existing page’s established terminology.
-- **namespace vs espacio de nombres**: “namespace” is dominant; “espacio de nombres” exists but is rare.
-Prefer **“namespace”** in technical contexts.
-- **control plane / data plane vs plano de control / plano de datos**: both appear.
-Prefer **“control plane”** / **“data plane”** in new text.
-- **gateway vs puerta(s) de enlace**: “gateway” is dominant; “puertas de enlace” appears.
-Prefer **“gateway”** in technical contexts.
-- **trazado vs rastreo** (distributed tracing): both appear (e.g., tasks use “trazado”, some conceptual docs use “rastreo”).
-  - For new content, prefer **“trazado”** for tracing (and “trazado distribuido” where appropriate), while keeping YAML keys like `tracing` unchanged.

 ## Core principle

 Prefer **technical accuracy and consistency** over literal translation.
 Many Istio/Kubernetes concepts are proper nouns or widely-used terms in English; translating them often reduces clarity.